divya-kulkarni/thenujastore/README.md

 ## 👩🏻‍🍳 The Process

-Since this is a real brand with it's own identity, I interviewed the owner about their idea of the website.
-Some keywords they used - bright, clean, youthul.
+Since this is a real brand with its own identity, I interviewed the owner about their idea of the website.
+Some keywords they used - bright, clean, youthful.
 I also made note of the features they suggested, like User Testimonials.

 According to their description, I created wireframes and used agile strategy to get continuous feedback and refine my designs.

-Since the goal of this project was to hone my frontend development skills, I decided to omit the backed part of it, including user singup and authentication.
+Since the goal of this project was to hone my frontend development skills, I decided to omit the backed part of it, including user signup and authentication.

 I started the development process using a mobile-first approach.
 As I added new components, each of them were developed to work on mobile first, and then adapted to larger screens using media queries.